OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-use-keystone-in-kubernetes.rst

 Overview: Keystone Authentication in Kubernetes Environments with a Juju Cluster
 --------------------------------------------------------------------------------

-A cloud environment that includes TF clusters in Kubernetes-orchestrated environments and OpenStack-orchestrated environments can simplify authentication processes by having a single authentication service in place of each orchestrator authenticating
+A cloud environment that includes OpenSDN clusters in Kubernetes-orchestrated environments and OpenStack-orchestrated environments can simplify authentication processes by having a single authentication service in place of each orchestrator authenticating